cortexjs-legacy/cortex/doc/workflow.md

 #### 3. initialize

-	ctx init --force
+	cortex init --force
 	# and configure your initial settings

-`ctx init` will automatically add the current repository into the watching list.
+`cortex init` will automatically add the current repository into the watching list.

 #### 4. develop

-make changes, submit your code to git server, and test your code at http://localhost:8765
+make changes, submit your code to git server, and test your code at http://localhost:9074

 **For most cases, all things will be done without your concern.**